 The execution of forgiving someone can be hard, but not impossible, it’s important because the link between health and forgiveness is too great to ignore.
 When we forgive, we let go of anger and resentment and letting go of anger and resentment, allows us to heal, emotionally; physically and spirituality.

-Forgiving someone doesn’t mean we condone others’ actions, or they’re not accountable for what they’ve done, but what it means is that we allow ourselves to move forward with our lives without holding on to anger or resentment.
+And forgiving someone doesn’t mean we condone their actions, or doesn’t mean they’re not accountable, but it does mean that we can move forward with our lives without holding on to anger or resentment.

-I believe that if we are okay in our own lives we get to have a life.
-Holding on to anger and resentment changes that.
+That if we’re okay in our own lives we get to have a life.
+Holding on to anger and resentment sadly changes that.